 PSGB Winter Meeting

 The Primate Society of Great Britain is happy to announce that our next meeting will be held at Bristol Zoo Gardens!
 We're back again in Bristol on Thursday 12th & Friday 13th of December 2024.
 Thank you to Bristol Zoological Society for giving us the amazing opportunity to visit their historic site in Clifton and share in two days of remarkable primatological expertise!
+Doors open 10:00am Thursday.

-TICKETS ON SALE SOON!
+TICKETS NOW ON SALE!

 Welcoming our Osman Hill Memorial Winner, Dr Anna Nekaris